Bungie: AimJunkies lawsuit

 Bungie had initiated legal action against AimJunkies, a group owned by Phoenix Digital that sold software that allowed for cheating in Destiny 2, in 2021, asserting copyright infringement, violations of the Digital Millennium Copyright Act (DMCA), and trafficking in DMCA-violating software; Bungie's initial claims were dismissed but an amended lawsuit allowed the case to proceed.
 AimJunkies attempted to countersue on claims that Bungie has hacked into the computer of the user that had developed these cheats, but those were dismissed in 2022.
 At trial, judge Thomas Samuel Zilly ruled that Bungie lacked sufficient evidence to allow the DMCA and trafficking claims to move forward but instead sent these complaints to arbitration, where Bungie was awarded $4.3 million in damages.
 The copyright claims proceeded to a jury trial, which found for Bungie in May 2024.
 While Bungie was only awarded around $63,000, the revenue made by the sale of the cheat programs by AimJunkies, the result was considered to be significant as it was the first time a jury trial ruled in game cheating software and could carry as case law in future lawsuits.
-AimJunkies asserted their plan to appeal both the arbitration and trial judgement.
+AimJunkies asserted its plan to appeal both the arbitration and trial judgement.

+In August 2024, Thomas Zilly, Seattle-based U.S. District Judge, denied AimJunkies motion for a new trial.
+Separately, in the same month, the Ninth Circuit Court denied an appeal.

 Plagiarism lawsuit

 In October 2024, Kelsey Martineau sued Bungie in the United States District Court for the Eastern District of Louisiana on claims that the "Red War" narrative from the launch of Destiny 2 was lifted from a work he wrote on Wordpress in 2013 and 2014.
-The lawsuit was filed after Bungie had sunsetted the "Red War" content, and to defend its position to the court to demonstrate how "Red War" differed substantially from Martineau's work, they had submitted YouTube videos from popular Destiny 2 content creators made before the sunsetting and pages from a Destiny fan wiki as part of a motion to dismiss the case.
+The lawsuit was filed after Bungie had sunsetted the "Red War" content, and to defend its position to the court to demonstrate how "Red War" differed substantially from Martineau's work, it had submitted YouTube videos from popular Destiny 2 content creators made before the sunsetting and pages from a Destiny fan wiki as part of a motion to dismiss the case.
 The judge, Susie Morgan, ruled in May 2025 that she could not accept this evidence to support Bungie's motion, allowing the case to proceed.
 By November 2025, both parties had reached a settlement on undisclosed terms.